hallettmiket/AIPS/README.md

 This github repository contains the R package that could be used to partition breast cancer gene expression profile(s) using the 1733 models defined in AIPS.

-This is a fork of the repository built by my ex-PhD student Eric Paquet!
+This is a fork of the repository built by my ex-PhD student <strong>Eric Paquet</strong>!

 Here is how you could install AIPS in R :